steelsnarl/eric-monkeys.eat.bananas/README.md

-Here's a tiny game, which was created by Eric, my son He used Scratch to create it, and packaged it by TurboWarp
+Here's a tiny game, which was created by Eric, my son.

+He used Scratch to create it, and packaged it by TurboWarp